mritunjay-mp/PlantSpec-Quickviewer/README.md

 PlantSpec Quickviewer is a lightweight desktop tool for quick ROI-based multispectral plant image analysis.
 It helps users inspect aligned RGB previews, define plant regions manually, calculate vegetation and thermal indices, and export publication-ready plots and CSV/XLSX results without using complex remote sensing software.

+This is version 1, python 3.9 is strongly recommended.

 You can visit our company's website for more contact such as bug or suggestion. https://sites.google.com/view/mfminc/home